Employment & Modernization Projects

-We have completed the work on our EMF 2 project in an effort to modernize employment supports and are in the final stages of our EMF 2 project.
+We have completed the work on our EMF 2 project in an effort to modernize employment supports.
 Our EMF 2 funding gave us the opportunity to develop WHMIS and Health and Safety Training in an American Sign Language format while researching best practices for employment supports in developmental services.
-We were also able to complete a small business guide to further explore alternative employment opportunities for people facing challenges to traditional employment.
+We were also able to complete a small business guide and workbook to further explore alternative employment opportunities for people facing challenges to traditional employment.
 All resources developed are now available on our Resource page – arrayservices.ca/resources.

 In May 2018 we were excited to discover that our proposal to continue our redevelopment was approved for the EMF phase 3 of the modernization of supports.
 The $75,000 we received in grant funds from the Ministry of Children Community and Social Services will be used over 2018/2019 and 2019/2020 terms to modify existing Job Path curriculum to suit the needs of of people who don’t speak English as a first language/use American Sign Language to communicate.
 It will also afford us the opportunity to work with the Ontario Disability Employment Network in an effort to bring AVAIL technologies into Canada.
 AVAIL is an app that is being used in the United Kingdom for people who face challenges in communication, and services as both an integrated task list, and communication device.
 We’ll be using the technology and building an ASL library for use by anyone using the app.
 For more information on the Employment and Modernization Fund please click here.